Wage and Hour: Prevailing Wage

 Other types of work or contracts that may be subject to the PWR law:

 The PWR law covers demolition work if it is to prepare for planned construction or renovation.
-If no construction is planned to replace the demolished property, the demolition is not covered under the law.
+Additionally, if the demolition includes other work activities that constitute construction, reconstruction, renovation or painting, the demolition will be covered under the law.

 Hazardous Materials Spills